Dividend Unclaimed Dividend

 Particulars Applicable TDS Rate Documents required (if any)

-Submit Form 15G/ Form 15H NIL Declaration in Form No. 15G (applicable to resident individual)/ Form 15H (applicable to resident individual who is 60 years and older), fulfilling certain conditions under the Act.
+Submit Form 15G / 15H NIL Declaration in Form No. 15G / 15H fulfilling conditions under the Act.

-Submit Order under Section 197 of the Act Rate provided in the Order Lower/NIL withholding tax certificate obtained from Income Tax authority.
+Submit Order under Section 197 Rate provided in the Order Lower/NIL withholding tax certificate from Income Tax authority.

-Shareholders to whom Section 194 of the Act is not applicable NIL Documentary evidence that the said provisions are not applicable.
+Shareholders to whom Section 194 is not applicable NIL Documentary evidence of non-applicability.

 Particulars Applicable TDS Rate Documents required (if any)